dgurns/dart-bot/README.md

-This is a simple chat bot which will tell you a list of DART stations or the next two DART trains from a given station.
+This is a simple chat bot which will tell you a list of DART stations or upcoming trains from a given station.
 Try asking it "Tell me a list of stations" or "Get me upcoming trains from Bray".

 The app is built with [Next.js](https://nextjs.org/), React, and CSS modules.